Treehouse of Horror V: Reception

 "The Shinning" is particularly highly praised.
-As well as Entertainment Weekly's praise, IGN voted it first on their list of the best segments in the Treehouse of Horror series, with "Time and Punishment" coming fourth.
+IGN voted it first on their list of the best segments in the Treehouse of Horror series, with "Time and Punishment" coming fourth.
 It came ninth on the blog Noise to Signal's list of "The Ten Best Treehouse of Horror Vignettes".
 Adam Finley of TV Squad opined that it "could [...] be the best Treehouse of Horror segment ever" and praised the opening of "Time and Punishment."
 When putting together the perfect Treehouse of Horror episode, Passman of Michigan Daily included The Shinning as "a shoo-in".
 Empire named "No TV And No Beer Make Homer Go Crazy" the sixth-best film parody in the show's history.
-The authors of the book I Can't Believe It's a Bigger and Better Updated Unofficial Simpsons Guide, Warren Martyn and Adrian Wood, called it "Another fine entry to the Treehouse canon".
 Vulture named "The Shinning" the best "Treehouse of Horror" segment ever, stating, "When you can’t think of the original without also thinking of the spoof.
 That’s The Shining and 'The Shinning,' easily the best Treehouse segment of all time."

-James Earl Jones' guest appearance in this episode, as well as in "Treehouse of Horror" and "Das Bus", was listed seventh on IGN's "Top 25 Simpsons Guest Appearances" list.
+James Earl Jones' guest appearance in this episode, as well as in "Treehouse of Horror" and "Das Bus", was listed seventh on IGNs "Top 25 Simpsons Guest Appearances" list.
 Jones ranked 25th on AOL's list of their favorite 25 The Simpsons guest stars.
-Matt Groening said that Maggie's line "It is indeed a disturbing universe" (voiced by James Earl Jones) is among his favorite lines in the show.
-David Mirkin said that Homer's line, "Oh I wish, I wish I hadn't killed that fish", is one of his favorites in the show, and that the alternate future in which the family is rich "breaks [his] heart every time".
-Homer's line "close enough" from Time and Punishment was later used in the Stargate SG-1 episode"Moebius".
+Matt Groening said that Maggie's line "It is indeed a disturbing universe" (voiced by Jones) is among his favorite lines in the show.
+David Mirkin said that Homer's line, "Oh I wish, I wish I hadn't killed that fish", is one of his favorites, and that the alternate future in which the family is rich "breaks [his] heart every time".
+Homer's line "close enough" from Time and Punishment was later used in the Stargate SG-1 episode "Moebius".